 Usually, Google Drive gives users 15GB of free cloud storage, which you can use to upload documents and other files.
 The Google Drive quota is also shared by Google Photos and Gmail.

-If you’re stuck in this scenario, here are the 8 best ways to fix the “Google Drive storage full, but no files in it” error.
+So, if you’re stuck in this scenario, here are the 8 best ways to fix the “Google Drive storage full, but no files in it” error.
 Each of these suggestions gets to the root of the problem, so you can use your Google storage more efficiently.

 Check the Available Storage Space in Your Google Drive Account